 2. Perform call quality monitoring regularly to nip bad habits in the bud.
 Use your evaluations to check that employees understand and implement the basics, such as proper greetings and adhering to given call scripts or structures.
 Regular monitoring helps find issues that may be widespread or to stop issues from getting to that point.

-3. Calls that stand out for their exceptional quality don’t only give an opportunity to praise the employee, but can also serve as training and as an example of how to implement call structure.
-Employees in training don’t only need to hear what not to do, but should also hear examples of call handling done right.
+3. Calls that stand out for their exceptional quality not only give an opportunity to praise the employee, but they can also serve as an agent coaching guide.
+Employees in training need to know all the do’s and don’t’s of call handling.

-4. Get your employees’ ideas about call quality criteria.
+4. Ask employees for ideas about call quality criteria.
 When employees help make decisions in the company, it gives them a voice in their workplace, and it makes them more accountable for their work.
 Have a team of employees help define a list of call quality monitoring criteria that they believe will make them more successful at what they do.
 Having the knowledge of those on the front lines of customer service can be invaluable to coming up with an effective call structure.